SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### Mexico
  - Focuses 'Triumph over the Cristeros', 'Antidisestablishmentarianism', and 'Catholic Politics' no longer cancel if church power has changed during the focus

+#### No Asia
+ - Fixed invite American investors decision for the Soviet Union
+    - For real this time

 ### 4.3.2

 #### General